mrw1986/fftcg_companion/cline_docs/codebaseSummary.md

    - Updated native splash screen configuration to use appropriate images for each theme
    - Modified custom splash screen to properly detect system brightness
    - Simplified loading indicator to show only a progress spinner

+8. **UI Consistency**
+   - Users reported inconsistent UI between Cards and Collection pages
+   - Users wanted the same features available in both sections
+   - Replicated the card label toggle from the Collection page to the Card Database page
+   - Fixed the Collection sorting query to properly handle all sort methods
+   - Adjusted padding between UI elements for a more compact layout
+   - Improved the overall user experience with more consistent UI elements and behavior

 ## Upcoming Development Focus